 Thank you for visiting my website.
 I strongly believe that the capacity for healing is deeply rooted in interpersonal connections.
 My goal as a therapist is to create a safe and supportive environment where freedom of expression is encouraged and embraced.
-My style is comprehensive and I have extensive experience with NVC, CBT, DBT, EFT, and Psychodynamic Theory.
+My style is comprehensive and I have extensive experience with NVC, CBT, DBT, EFT, IFS, and Psychodynamic Theory.

 I provide compassionate and collaborative treatment and support to clients struggling with a diverse range of issues.
 My choice to become a therapist was inspired by my own journey and personal life experiences and represents the culmination of all that I have personally and professionally learned, practiced, and transcended.
 I find great joy and fulfillment in helping my clients gain insight and self-awareness, to assist in accessing innate strengths and resources in order to develop the skills and confidence required to create a more purposeful life.
 Each and every client receives an individualized and client-centered treatment plan as I offer services in treating “the client” - not just a potential “diagnosis.”